 Audubon Artists, Inc., Salmagundi Club, NYC

 Fuller Craft Museum, Brockton, MA

 Marblehead Art Association, Marblehead, MA

 The Cambridge Art Association, Cambridge, MA

-Gallery on Main, Falmouth, MA., Creative Hands Gallery, Osterville, MA., Woodruff Art Center, Mashpee Commons, Mashpee, MA, The Elburne Store, Dennis.
+Creative Hands Gallery, Osterville, MA., The Rice Gallery at Woodruff Art Center, Mashpee Commons, Mashpee, MA, The Elburne Store, Dennis.
 MA.

 Apr 27 - Jun 09, 2018